Appointments & Referrals

 A new form of minimally invasive surgery to treat kidney cancer is single-incision laparoscopic partial nephrectomy.
 In this procedure, the surgeon makes one incision in the belly button to remove the cancerous part of the kidney.
-UC San Diego Health System was the second center in the world to report performing this procedure.
+UC San Diego Health was the second center in the world to report performing this procedure.
 Known by the acronym LESS (laparo-endoscopic single-site surgery), the procedure has been shown to be less painful than traditional laparoscopic partial nephrectomy.

 Radical Nephrectomy: Removal of the Whole Kidney

 In some cases, especially for larger tumors, removing the entire cancerous kidney, known as radical nephrectomy, is the preferred treatment option.
 UC San Diego Health offers a variety of surgical approaches for total kidney removal.

 Minimally invasive surgery for total kidney removal includes traditional laparoscopic radical nephrectomy, single-incision laparoscopic nephrectomy and robot-assisted radical nephrectomy:

 Laparoscopic radical nephrectomy has become the mainstay of minimally invasive treatment for total kidney removal in appropriate patients.
 The procedure has well documented benefits for improved recovery and less pain medication requirements with equivalent cancer outcomes to open radical nephrectomy.